 Another moon buggy headed the other direction

 Why do I bring all this up?
-As a “buyer beware” of sorts for the tight international-to-domestic connections American will try to sell you through IAD.
-Due to schedule changes by both BA and AA, our originally scheduled 3 hour, 5 minute layover had been cut to 1 hour, 39 minutes due to American’s hub rebanking at DFW.
-Having heard horror stories about Dulles, I changed to the next flight several months prior, but again thanks to the rebanking, this now meant a 4 hour, 57 minute wait.
-Irritating, but I’m glad I made the change.
+As a “buyer beware” for the tight international-to-domestic connections American will try to sell you through IAD.
+Schedule changes by both BA and AA reduced our originally scheduled 3 hour, 5 minute layover to 1 hour, 39 minutes.
+Having heard horror stories about Dulles, I changed to the next flight several months prior.
+This now meant a 4 hour, 57 minute wait, but I’m glad I made the change.
 After all the rigamarole and delays, we made it to the gate area with about 2 minutes to spare before the door would have closed on the flight American originally wanted to put us on.
 Unless you enjoy running through airports, I’d suggest 2 hours as the bare minimum for international-to-domestic connections, especially if you don’t have Global Entry.

 I had described my original flight from Atlanta as “glorified business class”, a term I stole from Matthew and James, and my initial opinion still seems valid.
 This would be an excellent business class product, but a middling First Class one.
 Am I glad I experienced British Airways First Class?
 Sure.
 Would I burn a first class mileage award plus $500 in fuel surcharges each way again for the privilege?
 Probably not.